Буферные жидкости при бурении инвертно-эмульсионными растворами: обзор и влияние на загрязнение продуктивного пласта

 In field practice, various technologies are applied to reduce or prevent contamination of the near-wellbore zone of the reservoir, such as underbalanced drilling and the use of oil-based drilling fluids.
 However, underbalanced drilling is a relatively complex process to implement, and well cementing operations are still performed using conventional methods.
 The use of oil-based drilling fluids is considered a less damaging technology for reservoir protection; however, their high cost, increased operational risks, and other factors impose certain limitations on their application [28].
 Therefore, it is necessary to take into account the composition and compatibility of technological fluids with formation water and the reservoir rock of productive formations.

-Based on the above-mentioned materials, it can be concluded that the improvement of spacer fluids should be guided by several key criteria [12] (Figure 3):
+Based on the above-mentioned materials, it can be concluded that the improvement of spacer fluids should be guided by several key criteria [12] (Fig. 3):

 The relevance of studying spacer fluids for wells drilled with invert emulsion drilling fluids and their relationship with reservoir contamination lies in the possibility of utilizing the anomalous behavior of dispersed systems to prevent filtrate penetration into productive formations.
 This involves identifying non-Newtonian and filtration anomalies of filtrates from drilling, spacer, and cementing fluids in porous media containing microscale channels, with the aim of limiting fluid loss and predicting contamination of the near-wellbore zone of productive formations.
 Such studies are based on investigating the mechanisms of interaction between filtrates of technological fluids, rock-forming minerals, and polymeric reagents, as well as examining the conditions of filtrate flow through pores of different sizes.
 In addition, predictive evaluation of the depth of filtrate penetration into rocks with different permeability characteristics is performed.

-4. In addition to compatibility and the degree of casing and wellbore cleaning, key indicators of spacer fluid performance include the stability of rheological properties, pumping rate, contact time, and spacer fluid volume.
+In addition, it was determined that, alongside fluid compatibility and the degree of wellbore and casing cleaning, the key indicators of spacer fluid performance include the stability of rheological properties, an optimized pumping rate, sufficient contact time, and a properly selected spacer fluid volume.
+Collectively, these factors play a decisive role in ensuring effective completion of productive formations while minimizing formation damage and preserving reservoir permeability.

 Об авторах